etingof/talks/devconf-outreachy/source/index.rst

 * Come up with isolated, yet non-trivial and useful tasks
 * On-board a handful of candidates to let them proceed
 * Pondering code reviews aiming to merge their work
+* Ensure the community is on-board with your effort

 ..
 Things to talk about ^ (ietingof)